Deden-77/bracelet-digital-evenementiel/README.md

-# Project SEB
+# The SEB Project
 SEB (Cute name for "Smart Event Bracelets") is a project that aims to create Smart Bracelets for the BDE Eiffel, for them to use in party.

 ## Features and highlights
 - Replace entrance tickets and textile bracelets
-- Stock "tickets boissions" of participants (a kind of money used during partys to buy drinks and food)
+- Stock guests's "tickets boissions" (a kind of money used during partys to buy drinks and food)
-- Stock "tickets vestiaires" of participants (the location of their things when they give their personals stuff to the staff, so that they can get back their things with a tap of a wrist)
+- Stock guests's "tickets vestiaires" (the location of their things when they give their personals stuff to the staff, so that they can get back their things with a tap of a wrist)
 - Prove majority to buy alcohool (so that minors can be accepted in parties without being able to buy alcohool)
 - Prove membership of the BDE to get reductions on some drinks, without staff having to ask